-- · Fencers qualify for the NCAA Regionals on the basis of their FSF. - · Each school can qualify four fencers per gender/weapon: - Fencers qualify in order of priority based on their FSF statistic among fencers in their region; and - Fencers must have fenced in: - · A minimum of 18 regular season bouts; and - A minimum of half of their regular season dual meets in the same weapon. - Fencers qualify to the NCAA Championships on the basis of two factors: - = [40% weight is place on FSF] + [60% weight is placed on placement in NCAA Regionals] - Each school can qualify up to two fencers per gender/weapon up to the NCAA Fencing Region's limit of qualifying seats per gender/weapon
+- · Fencers qualify for the NCAA Regionals on the basis of their FSF. - Each school can qualify up to 12 fencers per gender (two per weapon): - Fencers qualify in order of priority based on their FSF statistic among fencers in their region; and - Fencers must have fenced in: - o A minimum of 21 regular season bouts; and - o A minimum of half of their regular season dual meets in the same weapon. - Fencers qualify for the NCAA Championships on the basis of two factors: - 40% weight is placed on FSF + 60% weight is placed on placement in NCAA Regionals. - Each school can qualify up to two fencers per gender per weapon up to the region's limit of allocations per gender per weapon. - The regional champion at each regional will automatically be considered for allocation for recommendation to participate in the championships. - If the institution has more than two qualifiers, it will be an institutional decision as to who will be recommended.